ncgriffin/ad-deployment-configuration/README.md

 <h3>&#9316; Setup Remote Desktop for non-administrative users </h3>

-- Log back into Client-01 using jane_admin and open Settings > Remote Desktop> User Accounts and click “Select users that can remotely access this PC”
+- Log back into Client-1 using "jane_admin" credentials and open Settings -> Remote Desktop -> User Accounts and click “Select users that can remotely access this PC”
 - Add Domain Users

 <br>